ovelny/amulet/tutorials/personal-debian-setup.md

 ```bash
 restic --password-command "gpg --decrypt --default-recipient-self /home/ovelny/.config/restic/restic_key.gpg" <rest-of-the-command>...
 ```

+Ensure that your restic repository is intact by running `restic --password-command "<...>" -r /<repo-path> check`.

 Since we're aiming for a fresh install, we're not going to restore the entire /home directory.
 Only the following should be restored: